Thelymitra × chasmogama

-Thelymitra × chasmogama, commonly called the globe-hood sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra × chasmogama, commonly called globe-hood sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single tapering, channelled leaf with a reddish base and up to six bright pink flowers with pale yellow tufts on top of the anther.
 It is a natural hybrid between T. luteocilium and T. megacalyptra.

 Description

 Thelymitra × chasmogama is a tuberous, perennial herb with a single channelled, tapering linear leaf 130-270 mm long and 3-7 mm wide with a reddish base.
 Up to six bright pink flowers 20-25 mm wide are arranged on a flowering stem 150-300 mm tall.
 There are two bracts along the flowering stem.
 The sepals and petals are 7-15 mm long and the column is mauve pinkish and 4-6.5 mm long.
 The lobe on the top of the anther has a purplish brown band and a deeply notched yellow tip.
 The side lobes have pale yellow hair tufts on their ends.
 Flowering occurs from September to November.
 The plants are variable, due to back-crossing with the two parent species, T. luteocilium and T. megacalyptra.